AmanziTel/neo-viz/README.md

 #### Server

-* Change the protocol for sending the data to the client.
-  Send nodes and relations as JSON arrays.
 * Make it possible to choose where that data comes from
 * Implement a command line interface for starting the server and selecting the data source.